nehak2018/AICulturalAssistant/README.md

 # AICulturalAssistant
-The Yaml file used to create and integrate Qloo's chatgpt model 4.0
+The JSON file used to create and integrate Qloo's chatgpt model 4.0